Kofokore/Marketing-Campaign-Analysis/README.md

 ### Recommendations
  .
 Marketing contents made by influencers needs to be reviewed.
 The contents have high impressions but weak engagement.
 There is a need for more engaging contents.

  .
-Address causes of abandoned calls.
-The most common cause of abandoned calls is technical issues.
-This needs to be addressed
+More cost needs to be put into socials marketing campaign.
+The previous year campaign generated the least impression but most conversion rate

  .
 Review call distribution.
 Number of calls received by agents should be evenly distributed to avoid burnout and increase productivity